LLILAS Advisory Council

 Miguel Alemán Velasco is a well-known Mexican politician, entrepreneur, philanthropist, and journalist.
 He graduated in law from the Universidad Nacional Autónoma de México (UNAM).
 Mr. Alemán has been Senator, forty-fourth Governor of the State of Veracruz (PRI), and Vice-President and CEO of Televisa SA de CV.
 At present he is Chairman of the Board of Interjet-ABC, President of the Board and President of the Executive Committee of the Miguel Alemán Foundation, President of the Mexico Business Summit, CEO of Alemán Velasco y Asociados AC, President of the Board of Trustees of the National San Carlos Museum, Trustee of the Dolores Olmedo Museum, and Board Member of the National Prado Museum in Spain.
 Mr. Alemán also has had a successful journalistic career with Siempre and Visión Latinoamericana magazines.
 He has been a member of the Institutional Revolutionary Party (PRI) since 1953 and has held important positions within it.
 He has written twenty-one books, seven of which are historical novels.
 At present, Mr. Alemán is a columnist for El Universal newspaper.
 He has received decorations of honor from the governments of Spain and Panama.
 In 2007 he was elected President of the Société d’Entraide des Membres de la Légion d´Honneur of France.

-President, Altos Hornos de México
+Executive Chairman of the Board, Altos Hornos de México

 Mexico City, Mexico, and San Antonio, Texas